sarajuliefrajtova/english-for-designer/04-voice-tone-style/malinna.md

 - Professional & Caring: Within the brand’s copy there is a feeling of professional product & service provider.
 - Approachable: When the brand provides more expert content, it tries to be as approachable as possible.

+Examples:
+- Example: “Care does not end with the sale for us.
+We pay our clients individual attention.
+They are encouraged to consult with us or seek our advice especially if they use our products as supportive care in the treatment of their health conditions.”
+- Example: “The essence.
+The product ingredients contain solely the highest quality raw organic oils, natural salts, essential oils and herbal infusions – their flowers, fruits, seeds, roots or the whole plants.
+Following the processing using no additional synthetic chemicals, the final compounds become soluble in water and fully absorbable.
+The natural origin of the constituents enables the organism to work with each of them effectively.
+It can utilise them directly and simultaneously use them to create other essential nutrients inevitable for its correct development, functioning and regeneration.
+The inhibiting properties of some constituents of all our products weaken the pathogens in the body and thus impede their replication.
+The attenuated pathogens become a library for the immune system developing resistance to them.”

 ## Tone
 Tone is always based on the Apple’s voice — short sentence, bold statements, easy to understand, straightforward.
 But its tone depends on the particular audience (students, parents, older, younger etc.) or on the situation (such as Valentine's day / Releasing new product / Student sales etc.).
 See examples below.